confidential-computing/governance/TAC/Meetings/2024/2024-08-22/CCC-TAC-Minutes-2024-08-22.md

 ## Any Other Business / Schedule

-Next meeting August 22, 2024
+Next meeting September 05, 2024

 The meeting adjourned at 09:00 am PT